nbaertsch/nbaertsch.github.io/_drafts/htb---ready.md

 <br/>
 <img src="../assets/img/htb/medium/Ready/containermount.png">
 <br/>
 Found a PoC on hacktricks that shows runs commands on the host.
-Not sure the specifics of how it works unfortunately but I'm plannig on doing a deep dive on docker security at some point, probably on TryHackMe.
+Not sure the specifics of how it works unfortunately but I'm planing on doing a deep dive on docker security at some point, probably on TryHackMe.
 <br/>
 <img src="../assets/img/htb/medium/Ready/root1.png">
 <br/>